Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 ## List of SFGPL sentence patterns

+In the SFGPL, a function word that determines the sentence type is always attached to the beginning of a sentence in order to form a sentence.
 In the SFGPL, there are sentence types as shown in the table below, and the sentences themselves are composed by the combination of these sentence types.
 In addition, modification of words is also performed.

 |||word|function|arguments|supplement|